Pre-exhaustion Training

 Should pre-exhaustion be used in strength or power training?

-No. Due to its detrimental effect on force and velocity output, pre-exhaustion training is not recommended in programs aimed at maximizing strength or power.
+- No. Due to its detrimental effect on force output and velocity, pre-exhaustion training is not recommended in programs aimed at maximizing strength or power.

 What is the difference between pre-exhaustion and compound sets?

-Pre-exhaustion involves targeting the same muscle group with an isolation exercise followed by a compound movement, whereas compound sets pair two different exercises for the same muscle group without necessarily isolating the muscle first.
+- Pre-exhaustion involves targeting the same muscle group with an isolation exercise, followed by a compound movement.
+In contrast, compound sets pair two different exercises for the same muscle group, without necessarily intending to isolate a muscle first.